 Making a White Pizza

 Before you sauce your pizza, let the sauce cool to at least room temperature.
 You could also make it in advance and it will keep fine for a few days in the fridge.
 If it solidifies, don’t freak out.
 It’ll turn back into a sauce in the oven.

 You can use any pizza dough under the sun for a white pizza.
 I made a quick batch of my standard pizza dough to try out with this sauce.

 My pizza stone bit the dust so I just used my cast iron skillet to bake these guys.
 It works great.

-Roll out the dough you are using and then spread a thin sauce layer onto the dough.
+Roll out the dough you are using and then spread a thin layer of White Pizza Sauce onto the dough.

 This is very important.
 If you use too much sauce, it’ll be too rich and also will bubble over the pizza and burn.
 I would guess you’ll need about 1/4-1/3 cup of sauce per pie.